 Many founders start with a vision that puts their product in one place.
 And over time, it quietly develops into a new space that requires a new positioning.

-Changing your positioning can feel emotional.
+Changing your startup positioning strategy can feel emotional.
 But it doesn’t change your product — it merely changes its perception.
-That can be the difference between people getting pumped about your product or just scratching their head and moving on.
+That can be the difference between people getting pumped about your product or just scratching their heads and moving on.

 Liked this post?
 Pack some punch into all your B2B messaging with the That’s Punchy! newsletter!